NicolaMagnabosco/Google_Drive_Picker/README.md

 # ImageDrive
 A simple Google Drive Picker application with authentication on client side (Javascript).

+## Requirements:
+The main goal of the application is being simply to understand and to re-use.
+For these reason I've used the following technologies:
+  - NodeJS Server with Express.js framework: this is a very basic server and should be easy to understand.
+However, you can start using the app without considering the server side, since all the important "stuff" is done on the client side.
+In order to run the application, install NodeJS (https://nodejs.org/).
+  - Authentication on client side with Javascript
+  - A simple HTML page
+That's all you need before starting.

 ## 1 - Setting up a new Google Drive App
 Before running the application you need to create a new Drive application.
 Browse to https://console.developers.google.com/ and do the following steps to set up your application: